CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase1-IN3138/readme.md

 </details>
 <br/>

-2.17 Select the `Resource Config` tab and change the value of the `VM Type` in the second row to the third medium option `medium.disk` as shown in Screenshot 2.13, and click `Save`
+2.17 Select the `Resource Config` tab and change the value of the `VM Type` in the second row for the `Master Compilation Job` to the third medium option `medium.disk` as shown in Screenshot 2.13, and click `Save`

 <details><summary>Screenshot 2.17</summary>
 <img src="Images/2019-01-08-19-55-48.png">